 Students completing the thesis version of the program take nine hours of core courses, 12 hours of functional area core, nine hours of electives, a three-credit practicum, and six thesis hours.
 Students in the comprehensive study option complete 15 hours of core courses, 18 hours of electives, and a six-credit practicum.

 Average Net Price

-Eastern Kentucky University, in Richmond, KY, offers students 40 on campus and online degree programs.
+Eastern Kentucky University, in Richmond, KY, offers students 40 on-campus and online degree programs.
 The school has been undergoing a campus revitalization since 2012 that has used public-private business partnerships to fund new residence and dining halls, as well as new baseball and softball fields.

-Eastern Kentucky University offers a Master of Safety, Security, and Emergency Management degree that provides students a customizable curriculum that allows them to focus on an area of concentration.
+Eastern Kentucky University offers a Master of Safety, Security, and Emergency Management degree that provides students with a customizable curriculum that allows them to focus on an area of concentration.
 Students can also pursue a multidisciplinary track, which allows them to draw from each of the concentration areas.

 The concentration areas offered are Emergency Management and Disaster Resilience, Corporate Security Operations, and Occupational Safety.
 Students complete 12 credit hours of coursework in the concentration area.
 At the end of the program, students either take a comprehensive examination or complete a capstone applied research project.

 Graduates of the program are immediately qualified to apply for Associate Safety and Health Manager certification.
 Once graduates have two years of work experience in the safety and health management field, they can apply to take the Certified Safety and Health Manager CSHM exam; this is a three-year reduction in the normal wait time.